+You must report your aortic dissection to your Driver Licensing Authority (DVLA in the UK).
+They will most likely require medical confirmation before you are permitted to drive again.
 Ask your medical team for advice about when you can resume driving.
 If you have had surgery, it is essential that you do not drive until you are sufficiently healed that you can be in full control of a vehicle and can safely perform an emergency stop.
 Typically, this will be 4-6 weeks after your surgery.

-The DVLA has rules for people affected by certain medical conditions.
-These are stricter for professional drivers.
+The UK DVLA has rules for people with certain medical conditions, which have recently been updated to cover aortic dissection.
+The rules are stricter for professional drivers.
 You can be fined for not reporting a medical condition.